-SoA 7 Review of definitive map and statement. • Ref Proposed Actions Resource Annual Cost Timescale 7a Council considers reallocating resources in order to appoint a dedicated full time Public Rights of Way Officer or at the very least an officer is clearly designated with responsibility for Public Rights of way identification, management, monitoring and maintenance; В ££ TBC 7b Where the Council makes a Modification Order in the future and it becomes subject to public inquiry the Council supports the order it has decided to make unless advertisement of the order has brought to light new information, further evidence or valid objections which has caused the Council to conclude that confirmation is not justified; А £ 2009>> Ongoing 7c Publish an updated Definitive Map and Statement to include all current PRoWs and modification orders. С ££ 2019 SoA 8 Clearly identified processes regarding implementing and modifying public rights of way.
-8a Create an easy read guide as a leaflet for inclusion within the standard application pack, and for public А £ Spring 2010 display, for use as a promotional tool and make it appropriate training to explain the Public Rights of Way Modification Order process in order to inform and promote the issue to the local community and accessible via the Council's website.
+SoA 7 Review of definitive map and statement.
+Ref Proposed Actions Resource Annual Cost Timescale 7a Council considers reallocating resources in order to appoint a dedicated full time Public Rights of Way Officer or at the very least an officer is clearly designated with responsibility for Public Rights of way identification, management, monitoring and maintenance; В ££ TBC 7b Where the Council makes a Modification Order in the future and it becomes subject to public inquiry the Council supports the order it has decided to make unless advertisement of the order has brought to light new information, further evidence or valid objections which has caused the Council to conclude that confirmation is not justified; A £ 2009>> Ongoing 7c Publish an updated Definitive Map and Statement to include all current PRoWs and modification orders. С ££ 2019 SoA 8 Clearly identified processes regarding implementing and modifying public rights of way.
+8a Create an easy read guide as a leaflet for inclusion within the standard application pack, and for public display, for use as a promotional tool and make it accessible via the Council's website.
+A £ Spring 2010 8b Community Participation Officers are given appropriate training to explain the Public Rights of Way Modification Order process in order to inform and promote the issue to the local community and via the Council's Call Centre A-Z system.
+A £ 2010>>